Hemp Sources Inc., P.O. Box 7137, Boulder, Colorado 80306 - (303) 237-3579

 Did you ever have the "problem" of what to do with a refrozen sandwich?
 Well, let me give you an idea:

-Take 2 med. apples finely shredded, 1 ripe banana thinly sliced, 1 to 2 tbsp lemon juice, 1 to 2 tbsp rice syrup, cinnamon, ginger, nutmeg, allspice etc to your taste, 1 refrozen Mango Love Hemp I Scream! sandwich and mix completely.
+Take 2 med. apples finely shredded, 1 ripe banana thinly sliced, 1 tbsp lemon juice, cinnamon, ginger, nutmeg, allspice etc to your taste, 1 refrozen Mango Love Hemp I Scream! sandwich and mix completely.
 Also make your favorite pie crust, and fill using bottom and top, slit or lattice style.
 Bake as your pies turn out best, and enjoy!
 (Probably 400 to 425 F, until it has arisen and the crust has browned a bit.)

 P.S.
 I put a photo of my pie on Facebook.
 It was an amazing breakfast the next morning.
 And the day after...